FrankDocu/Lichess-Development-Onboarding/translation_context.md

 From position="From position" means the game was started from a board set up in a non-standard way.
 Typically used to continue games.
 Appears on the pages of games started from position, as well as games lists on player profiles.
 Example: https://lichess.org/JHFiNdy2/black

 Position unplayable="Position unplayable" means the board was set up in a non-standard way such that the game cannot be played.
 Appears when setting up a game "from position" incorrectly.
-Unplayable positions include one where either side has more than one king, one where either side has no kings, one with a pawn on the promotion rank, and one that is guaranteed to be a draw.
-[Other positions](https://github.com/ornicar/lila/issues/2714) are unplayable against the machine.
-Example: https://en.lichess.org/editor/3bk3/8/8/8/8/8/8/4K3_w_-_-
+Example: https://en.lichess.org/editor/3bk3/8/8/8/8/8/8/4K3_w_-_- - Click "Continue from here"

 Continue from here=Clicking this lets you continue the game from that position against the AI, or a friend.
 Appears as a button with two crossed swords on it, just below the board on game pages.
 Example: https://lichess.org/vyvcbk8s — click on any move, then click the "Continue from here" button.